vitorcarlet/vitorcarlet/README.md

 ## 🙋‍♂️ About Me

-- 👨‍🎓 I'm currently in the fourth semester of my Bachelor in Computer Science degree at the Federal Institute of Santa Catarina.
+- 👨‍🎓 I'm currently in the fifth semester of my Bachelor in Computer Science degree at the Federal Institute of Santa Catarina.

 - 🌱 Currently learning **Data Structures, Algorithms and JAVA.**